21 Best Places to Take Pictures Near Sedona, Arizona in 2026

 1. Chapel of the Holy Cross

-Stands on the red rocks with their beautiful architectural detailing are widely prevalent among tourists.
+Stands on the red rocks, with its beautiful architectural detailing, is widely popular among tourists.
 The three-storeyed Roman Catholic chapel offers a serene place to seek peace.
-This photography location is open from 9 AM to 5 PM from Monday to Saturday and from 10 AM – 5 PM on Sundays.

 2. Sedona / Red Rock Country